wp-plugins/book-a-place/README.txt

 == Changelog ==

+= 0.5.2 =
+* Fixed an issue with one scheme for multiple dates/events.
+Now it is possible to split events using different pages: booking carts and checkout orders will be separated.

 = 0.5.1 =
 * Fixed security problem with permissions.
 Now Administrators only will be able to work with this plugin functionality.